Table of Contents

 9. The Motherland Calls

 Motherland Calls is the world’s tallest statue of a woman and ranks among the top ten tallest statues globally.
-The statue symbolizes the motherland urging her children to resist their enemies and continue the fight.
-Due to its unique design, it looks extremely complex from an engineering perspective.
+This iconic statue symbolizes the motherland urging her children to stand strong against their enemies and persist in the battle.
+Its unique design makes it an engineering marvel, appearing incredibly complex.

 - Height: statue: 85 meters (279 feet)